 The following table has a brief description of each line type.
 Watch the video in the custom mini driver section above to learn more.

-This line contains a formula that references the other lines (variables).
-The results of the formula are displayed in the driven account row in the Balance Sheet.
+Every mini driver includes a calculation line by default.
+The calculation box contains a formula that can reference the other lines (variables).
+The resulting value of the calculation is included as the balance of the driven account in the Balance Sheet.

 Adjustment